|

 In the following years atheism in the Western world is not a capital crime any longer, but outing oneself as an atheist still incurs serious repercussions.
 For example, Percy Bysshe Shelley [52] is expelled from Oxford for writing an essay entitled The Necessity of Atheism, generally considered the first outspoken atheistic manuscript in the English language.

 Beginning in the 1850s many secular, humanist, atheist and freethought societies emerge in Europe and North America, and over time they spread all over the non-Islamic world.
-Their purposes vary greatly – while some just provide an opportunity to meet likeminded people and exchange ideas, others actively promote issues such as separation of Church and State, the removal of privileges for religious organisations, equal rights and opportunities for the non-religious, the removal of religious customs, rituals and displays from public life, the closing of religious schools, the removal of superstitions from school curricula and freedom of expression over blasphemy laws.
+Their purposes vary greatly – while some just provide an opportunity to meet likeminded people and exchange ideas, others actively promote issues such as separation of church and state, the removal of privileges for religious organisations, equal rights and opportunities for the non-religious, the removal of religious customs, rituals and displays from public life, the closing of religious schools, the removal of superstitions from school curricula and freedom of expression over blasphemy laws.

 Literature soon helps spreading the ideas of atheism, in particular Charles Darwin's book On the Origin of Species which presents his theory of evolution and is published in 6100 RT (1859 CE).
 Even though it is not explicitly atheist, it replaces a religious view with a scientific one, leading to a lot of controversy.